 Valais Blacknose Breed Standards

 Fig. 1 Black encompassing the eye area connecting with the black of the nose, no gap.
-Photo credit: Marita Tauni
+Photo credit: Valais at Squibb Ranch, LLC.

-Fig. 2 Black ears meeting the white of the head.
-Photo credit: Marita Tauni
+Fig. 2a Black ears meeting the white of the head.
+Photo credit: Valais at Squibb Ranch, LLC.

-Fig. 3 Black markings on knees and hooves.
-Photo credit: Marita Tauni
+Fig. 3a Black markings on knees and hooves.
+Photo credit: Valais at Squibb Ranch, LLC.

 The characteristics of the Blacknose sheep fall into three areas:

-- Black encompassing the eye area connecting with the black of the nose, no gap (Fig. 1)
+- Black encompassing the eye area connecting with the black of the nose, no gap (Fig. 2a)

-- Black hooves and ankle area (‘black socks’)
+- Black hooves and ankle area (black socks) (Fig. 4b)

-- Black spots on knees and hocks (spots can be non-symmetrical) (Fig. 3)
+- Black spots on knees and hocks (spots can be non-symmetrical) (Fig. 3a & 3b)

 - Females are to have a black tail spot.
-There must be a finger-width gap of white on the tail.
-(Fig. 4)
+There must be a finger-width gap of white on the visible side of the tail.
+(Fig. 4a & 4b)

-- For females missing a marking feature i.e. knee spot, a point deduction might be made depending on overall conformation and wool.
+- For females missing a marking feature, e.g., a knee spot, a point deduction may be applied based on overall conformation and wool.

-- Males must not have a tail spot
+- Males must not have a tail spot.
+(Fig. 7b)

 Spitti (Fig. 5)

-On occasion a purebred Valais Blacknose may produce offspring marked in reverse colour /markings which are referred to as ‘Spitti’ (a name adopted here in the UK from Swiss Blacknose breeders).
-However, in Switzerland the ‘Spitti’ may be referred to by different names in the varying villages and areas of Valais.
+Occasionally, a purebred Valais Blacknose may produce offspring with reverse color/marking, referred to as ‘Spitti’ (a name adopted here in the UK from Swiss Blacknose breeders).
+However, in Switzerland, the ‘Spitti’ may be referred to by different names in the varying villages and areas of Valais.
 Spitti rams should be castrated and not used for breeding purposes.

 - Roman nose, wide mouth, broad forehead

 - Pronounced, regal head shape in rams.
-Mature rams often develop protuberance behind horn base
+Mature rams often develop a protuberance behind the base of the horn.

 Horns (Fig. 6)

-- Spiral outward from head, horizontally away from cheeks (You should always be able to fit a flat hand comfortably between the horn and cheek)
+- Spiral outward from the head, horizontally away from the cheeks (You should always be able to fit a flat hand comfortably between the horn and cheek)

-- Black stripes in the horns are acceptable
+- Black stripes in the horns are acceptable; no black wool at the base of the horns.

-- Male horns are thicker, spiral forward, down and then curl our to the side.
+- Male horns are thicker and spiral forward, down, then curl out to the side.

 - Wide, deep, chest area

-- Shoulders line naturally with neck and chest
+- Shoulders line naturally with the neck and chest.

 - Well-spaced, wide withers